Namrota/Machine-Learning-Projects/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Namrota/Overview-of-the-projects-done/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## About

+This is an introduction to the projects that I have worked on.
+As I keep on continuing my learning more details of the projects will be added.

 ### Markdown